adscorp100/mdhomecarebuild/src/content/blog/what-makes-a-truly-great-disability-support-worker-australia.md

 - Taking all reasonable steps to prevent and respond to sexual misconduct.
 - Ensuring fair pricing for goods and services.

 Crucially, this Code applies to all workers delivering NDIS supports, whether they work for registered or unregistered providers.
 The NDIS Workforce Capability Framework further translates the Code into observable behaviours, providing practical examples of 'what good looks like' in service delivery.
+All workers must complete the [NDIS Worker Orientation Module](/blog/ndis-worker-orientation-module-guide), which covers the Code of Conduct in detail.
 This Code is not just a set of rules; it represents a fundamental safeguard.
 By explicitly requiring respect for autonomy, transparency, and the prevention of harm, it directly addresses the historical power imbalances and potential risks inherent in support relationships, where individuals were sometimes denied a voice or control over their own lives.
-Adherence to the Code is therefore essential for building the trust necessary for effective and ethical person-centred care.
+Adherence to the Code is therefore essential for building the trust necessary for effective and ethical person-centred support.

 ### Fair Work Context

 It's also important to acknowledge the employment context.
 Disability support workers in Australia are entitled to fair wages and conditions, typically governed by industrial awards such as the Social, Community, Home Care and Disability Services (SCHADS) Award or the Aged Care Award, or by specific Enterprise Agreements negotiated with their employer.
+You can learn more about this in our [NDIS support worker pay rates guide](/blog/ndis-support-worker-pay-rates).
 These legal instruments ensure minimum standards for pay, leave, working hours, and other employment entitlements.

 ## The Heart of Support: Essential Qualities & Values